 2. Leveraged Buyout ESOP

-They can be very compelling from an estate planning or succession planning view point.
+They can be very compelling from an estate planning or succession planning viewpoint.
 A seller who properly structures his transaction may sell his stock to an ESOP and not pay any immediate capital gains tax on the sale.
 The seller may reinvest the sale proceeds within 12 months of the stock sale to the ESOP and defer the capital gains tax liability indefinitely (known as a “1042 Rollover Transaction).
-This is much like the election available to reinvest the proceeds from the sale of your house.
-As a result, the seller will have all of the deferred taxes at work in his reinvestment portfolio.
-The company, in turn, will have paid the purchase price entirely in pre tax dollars.
+This is much like the former IRC provision that allowed one to reinvest the proceeds from the sale of your house into another home, or a tax deferred real estate exchange under IRC section 1031.
+As a result, the seller will have all of the deferred capital gains and tax savings at work in his reinvestment portfolio.

 3. Issuance ESOP

 Several side effects of Issuance ESOPs must be considered.
 First, they have a dilutive effect on existing shareholders if company value does not grow faster than the value of the percentage of stock sold to the ESOP.
 Second, there is repurchase liability for the future retirement benefits in the plan.
 The company will some day have to repurchase shares distributed from the ESOP to participants.
 For whatever purpose, therefore, the ESOP is effectively permitting the company to “borrow from its retirement plan” by permitting current deductions for contributions that are used as capital in the company, until benefits need to be paid.
-This improves the corporation’s cash flow, pending a required retirement or other future plan distribution when shares are distributed and repurchased.
+This improves the corporation’s cash flow, pending a required retirement or other future distribution when shares are distributed and repurchased.

 What to Do?

 In order to fully understand whether some type of ESOP or ESOP transaction can be good for a company and its employees, it is critical to first identify the objectives of all those involved.
 Often there are overlapping and conflicting objectives.
 For example, the company’s expansion objectives or other shareholders’ objectives, may compete with the objectives of the potential selling shareholders.
 Furthermore, the impact of an ESOP on the employees and the ability to motivate employees must be seriously considered.
-In this regard, employee questionnaires, feasibility studies and further information and assistance from organizations like the National Center for Employee Ownership (NCEO) and the ESOP Association can go a long way towards helping you answer these questions.
-Alternatively, our firm has a wide range of outlines and information which cover these various ESOP applications and some of the related tax, financial, and employee benefits issues which accompany them.

-How Do I Know If I Should Consider A Leveraged Or Non-leveraged ESOP For My Company?
+How Do I Know if I Should Consider a Leveraged or Non-leveraged ESOP for My Company?

 In this concise video, ESOP attorney Kevin Long explains how.